Past & current metabolomics analyses with the FFCCS are listed below:

 - Presented findings at the 2024 FFCCS Brown Bag meeting

-- Lead author for a manuscript (submitted to Environmental Health) (Liu et al., 2025)
+- Lead author for a manuscript published on Environmental Health (Liu et al., 2025)

 - Men Firefighters, Municipal Structure Fire: Differential Metabolic Profiles by Hispanic Ethnicity Among Male Tucson Firefighters